The Xoloitzcuintli is the national dog of Mexico

 The Xolo prefers familiar faces rather than new ones.

-The Xoloitzcuintli comes in three different sizes: toy, miniature, and standard.
+The Xoloitzcuintli comes in two types, hairless and coated, and three different sizes: toy, miniature, and standard.
 The toy version usually measures between 10 and 15 pounds.
 The miniature is 15 to 30 pounds.
 Finally, the standard is 30 to 55 pounds.
 The smaller dogs tend to have thinner skins, but all three types can vary in thickness.

-Since it was allowed to develop freely with little artificial selection by humans, the Xoloitzcuintli has few inheritable health problems that plague other breeds.
+Since the Xolo was allowed to develop freely with little artificial selection by humans, it has few inheritable health problems that plague other breeds.
 This also means it has an excellent life span of 13 to 18 years.
-They do suffer from dry skin, some drug sensitivities, cancer, and joint issues.
+The breed does suffer from dry skin, some drug sensitivities, cancer, and joint issues.
 Owners should also look out for kennel cough, meaning an infectious disease that produces a very harsh coughing sound.

 Any new puppy should have a thorough medical examination for common developmental disorders of the joints, eyes, and heart.
 Ideally, this service should be provided by your breeder before the point of purchase.
 You should also schedule regular appointments at the vet to catch any early signs of health problems.
 In summation, these are the most common health problems with the Xolo: